fargolo/vk/README.md

 # README #

-This is the vk application for the clinical assessment of speech measures
+This is the vk application for the clinical assessment of speech measures.
+Current text data was taken from TED talks transcripts.

 ### What is this repository for? ###